St. Charles Park District’s Summer Camps

 It’s a challenge to keep kids happily busy during the blank slate summer presents.
 Whether it’s dedicated instruction in sports ranging from baseball to lacrosse to soccer and more, or learning about reptiles and exploring the wonders of nature, or even enjoying some old-fashioned farm fun, summer camp programs offer parents a safe and stimulating environment where their children can remain energized and engaged during summer break.

-Beginning in June and running through mid-August, summer camps offer a variety of options for children of all ages.
+Beginning when school lets out and running through mid-August, summer camps offer a variety of options for children of all ages.
 From Little Scouts for 3-5-year-olds to Traveling Teen Camp for ages 10+, there is sure to be a camp – or two, or three – destined to provide golden opportunities for socialization, education and entertainment.

 There’s also a very popular, convenient and flexible camp registration!
 Schedule your child’s day of fun around your family summer schedule for all Pottawatomie Camps.
 Select your days of the week at the time of registration.
-Camps meet weekly, June 10 to August 13.
-All camps meet in Pottawatomie Park.
-Camp counselors are trained in CPR and First Aid with experience working with children.
+Camps meet weekly and meet in Pottawatomie Park.

 Working parents will be especially interested in the Before & Beyond camp option for children entering kindergarten through grade 6.
 Campers can be dropped off as early as 7am for a morning camp session and counselors will escort children to their regularly scheduled day camp session.
 An after camp session running from 3:30 to 6pm provides an extended period of supervised activity designed to closely coordinate a day camper’s schedule with that of his working parent.
 There’s even an opportunity with some camps to include a swim lesson as part of your child’s day of fun.